ttyz/mdwiki/customizing.md

 	* Changes the title of the webpage.
 	* Default: `"MDWiki"`
 	* Note - this parameter does not change the title of your wiki in Google search results.
 Edit `mdwiki.html` directly to correct this. ([Issue #58](https://github.com/Dynalon/mdwiki/issues/58))
+  * "customCss": use a custom css-file to style the wiki

 A sample `config.json` might thus look like this: